lilianweng/lil-log/_posts/2018-02-19-a-long-peek-into-reinforcement-learning.md

 AlphaGo Zero simplified AlphaGo by removing supervised learning and merging separated policy and value networks into one.
 It turns out that AlphaGo Zero achieved largely improved performance with a much shorter training time!
 I strongly recommend reading these [two](https://pdfs.semanticscholar.org/1740/eb993cc8ca81f1e46ddaadce1f917e8000b5.pdf) [papers](https://www.dropbox.com/s/yva172qos2u15hf/2017-silver.pdf?dl=0) side by side and compare the difference, super fun.

-I know this is a long read, but hopefully worth it.
-See you in the next post! :)
+I know this is a long read, but hopefully worth it. *If you notice mistakes and errors in this post, don't hesitate to contact me at [lilian dot wengweng at gmail dot com].* See you in the next post! :)

 ## References